Discrete Variational Autoencoding via Policy Search: Conclusion

 \subsubsection{Acknowledgments}

-Calculations for this research were conducted on Hessian AI 42 Cluster and the Lichtenberg high-performance computer of the TU Darmstadt.
 This work was supported by the German Science Foundation (DFG) under project RTG2761.
+We gratefully acknowledge support from the hessian.AI Service Center (funded by the Federal Ministry of Education and Research, BMBF, grant no. 01IS22091), the hessian.AI Innovation Lab (funded by the Hessian Ministry for Digital Strategy and Innovation, grant no. S-DIW04/0013/003), and the Lichtenberg high-performance computer of TU Darmstadt.
 This work was also supported by a hardware donation from NVIDIA through the Academic Grant Program.